 5. Renewable

-Most of the fossil fuels will expire and end up in smoke one day.
-Since most of the sources like manure, corn, switchgrass, soybeans, waste from crops and plants are renewable and are not likely to run out any time soon, it makes the use of biofuels efficient in nature.
-Also, these crops can be replanted again and again.
+Most fossil fuels will get exhausted and end up in smoke one day.
+But sources like manure, corn, switchgrass, soybeans, and waste from crops and plants are renewable and will never run out.

 6. Reduce Greenhouse Gases

-Studies suggest that biofuels reduce greenhouse gases up to 65 percent.
-Fossil fuels, when burnt, produce large amounts of greenhouse gases i.e., carbon dioxide in the atmosphere.
-These greenhouse gases trap sunlight and cause the planet to warm.
+Studies suggest that biofuels reduce greenhouse gases by up to 65 percent.
+Fossil fuels, when burnt, produce large amounts of greenhouse gases, i.e., carbon dioxide, in the atmosphere.

 7. Economic Security

-Biofuel production increases the demand for suitable biofuel crops, providing a boost to the agriculture industry.
-Fueling homes, businesses and vehicles with biofuels are less expensive than fossil fuels.
-More jobs will be created with a growing biofuel industry, which will keep our economy secure.
+Biofuel production increases the demand for suitable biofuel crops, boosting the agriculture industry.
+Plus, fueling homes, businesses, and vehicles with it is less expensive than fossil fuels.

 8. Reduce Dependence on Foreign Oil